Welcome to your Cardiac Assessment for the Midwife Online Course

 What this Course is about

 Cardiac disease is one of the leading causes of maternal illness and death in Australia and worldwide.
-Midwives have a vital role in early detection and treatment.
-By recognising and responding to cardiac-related complications quickly, they can help prevent serious harm or death.

 • Abnormal heart sounds

-• Unusual blood pressure readings
+• Unusual or concerning blood pressure readings

 • Irregular heart rhythms